techwithanirudh/Databuddy/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all project spaces and in public spaces when representing the project.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at support@databuddy.cc.
 All complaints will be reviewed and investigated.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/).